ModificationStation/StationAPI/README.md

-# StationLoader API for Minecraft Beta 1.7.3 BIN Fabric
+# StationAPI for Minecraft Beta 1.7.3 BIN Fabric

-StationLoader is a new mod loader for Legacy Minecraft that aims to make mods compatible on both client and server without needing seperate verisons for each, along with tools so mod developers no longer need to edit Minecraft's base classes.
+A general use API for Fabric Loader mods on legacy Minecraft versions.

 ## Plugin Setup